 At the final stage of the whole process (after JMC decision and before eventual Grant Contract signature) verification of eligibility of Lead Beneficiaries and Beneficiaries of the selected projects will take place.
-On the JTS request Lead Beneficiaries shall provide the following documents confirming Lead Beneficiary/Beneficiaries eligibility:
+On the JTS request Lead Beneficiaries shall provide the following documents confirming eligibility of Lead Beneficiary/Beneficiaries' institution:

-- Statutes or other relevant documents e.g. internal regulations of the Lead Beneficiary and all Beneficiaries included in the project - not applicable for public institutions from Poland and Ukraine.
+Statutes or other relevant documents e.g. internal regulations of the Lead Beneficiary and all Beneficiaries included in the project - not applicable for public institutions from Poland and Ukraine.
 For Belarusian public bodies - a copy of relevant national resolution (relevant legislative act relating to establishing and functioning of the institution) should be provided.
-If necessary for conducting a reliable evaluation - the JTS and the PSC may ask for additional clarifications/documents regarding the legal status of each Lead Beneficiary/Beneficiary; - 2.
-If applicable, authorisation from the Lead Beneficiary that the person has the right to sign the Application Form (if the Application Form shall be signed not by the Head of the organisation).
-In case of Polish entities without legal personality a written statement on having the capacity to undertake legal obligations (including signing the Grant Contract) issued by supervisory institution shall be provided; - Register document applicable for the Lead Beneficiary/Beneficiaries: FOR POLISH LEAD BENEFICIARIES/BENEFICIARIES: effective (up to date) extract from the National Court Register- Krajowy Rejestr Sądowy; (not applicable for public institutions).
+If necessary for conducting a reliable evaluation - the JTS and the PSC may ask for additional clarifications/documents regarding the legal status of each Lead Beneficiary/Beneficiary;

+The Application Form shall be signed by the Head of the organization or other authorized person.

+2. Register document applicable for the Lead Beneficiary/Beneficiaries:

+FOR POLISH LEAD BENEFICIARIES/BENEFICIARIES: effective (up to date) extract from the National Court Register- Krajowy Rejestr Sądowy; (not applicable for public institutions).

 FOR UKRAINIAN LEAD BENEFICIARIES/BENEFICIARIES: